 According to statista.com, around 4.57 billion people were active internet users as of July 2020.
-To put that into perspective, approximately 60% of the world’s population are regularly on the internet.
+To put that into perspective, approximately 60% of the world’s population is regularly on the internet.
 And these people-- you and me, are all potential consumers of any brand.
 It just takes proper planning and execution, your online presence as a business or an individual will surely skyrocket.

 Remember the time when a salesperson would knock on your door to sell magazines?
 That was around the 90s.
 Imagine if it is still a prominent sales technique today.
 Wouldn’t that be annoying?
 Now, we do our own research and talk to a salesperson when ready to make the decision.
 On that note, internet presence is everything.
 Whether you are selling a product, offering a service, or just building your identity, your website could either make or break your purpose.